Batterii/tokengrip/README.md

-Finally, Cookies has a nice feature which uses Keygrip's `#index` method to detect when a signature was created with an outdated key, and automatically replace the signature using the newest key every time you fetch a signed cookie.
+Finally, Cookies has a nice feature which uses Keygrip's `#index` method to detect when a signature was created with an outdated key, and automatically replacing the signature with one using the newest key every time you fetch a signed cookie.
 Without this feature, valid signatures would eventually become invalid, no matter how frequently they are used in requests, which obviously defeats the purpose of using Keygrip in the first place.

 Tokengrip aims to reproduce this feature within its own API.
 Its `#verify` method will perform this check and include a replacement token in its return